jeffbass/imagehub/docs/testing.rst

-There are a few settings in the imagehub.yaml file that specify the data directory, a maximum number of images to write, etc. You can learn more about these options in `ImageHub Settings and the imagehub.yaml file <docs/settings-yaml.rst>`_.
+There are a few settings in the imagehub.yaml file that specify the data directory, a maximum number of images to write, etc. You can learn more about these options in `ImageHub Settings and the imagehub.yaml file <settings-yaml.rst>`_.

 `Return to main documentation page README.rst <../README.rst>`_